lanazhang/aws-ai-cm-rek-img-accuracy-eval-cdk/README.md

 ## The Accuracy Evaluation system architecture

 The CDK package will deploy the below AWS services into your specified AWS account/region, including:
-- A static frontend application leveraging S3, CloudFront, and Cognition.
+- A static frontend application leveraging Amazon S3, Amazon CloudFront, and Amazon Cognito.
-- Serverless backend with API Gateway, Lambda.
-DynamoDB and S3 to manage state.
+- Serverless backend with Amazon API Gateway, AWS Lambda.
+Amazon DynamoDB and Amazon S3 for state management.
-- Bulk processing workflow with Step Functions state machine, and Lambda functions.
+- Bulk processing workflow with AWS Step Functions, Amazon Rekognition and AWS Lambda functions.
 - Amazon A2I for human review.

 ![workflow digram](static/cm-accuray-eval-architecture.png)